sashakarcz/blog/content/posts/movies/babadook.md

 Only when "Oscar" demands she sacrifice her son does the illusion shatter.
 What follows is not a retreat—but an eruption of sacred fury:

-> “If you touch my son again, I’ll fucking kill you.”
+> If you touch my son again, I’ll fucking kill you.

 This is Amelia’s moment of psychic sovereignty—when she breaks from illusion, reclaims her will, and begins the process of individuation.